ccb-hms/HarvardInovalonUserGuide/README.md

 ```

 ### Authentication
 Access to the Inovalon database is provided on a per-user basis.
 The O2 compute nodes use
-Kerberos to authenticate your specific user credentials to the database server.
+Kerberos to authenticate your user credentials to the database server.
 You will need to interactively
-enter your password only once per session, and once you're authenticated, the session will hold a "ticket"
+enter your password only once per session, and after you're authenticated, the session will hold a "ticket"
 that grants access to the database for the duration of the job.
 This single-sign-on approach eliminates
 the need for both multiple manual password entries per session, and clear-text embedding of credentials in
 R or Python code.